juneDebugs/BotWorkshop/4. Create a QnA Bot with Azure Bot Service/README.md

 1. Open Application Settings and edit the QnAKnowledgebaseId, QnAAuthKey, and the QnAEndpointHostName fields to contain the values of your QnA Maker knowledge base.

+2. Get your knowledge base ID, host url, and the endpoint key from the settings tab of your knowledge base in qnamaker.ai(https://qnamaker.ai).